The transaction pool checks for transaction validity.

 noncethat is too high for its account.
 This transaction will wait in the future queue until the preceding transactions are included in the chain.

-Note: It's possible to design a custom runtime to remove the strict transaction ordering requirement.
+Although it's possible to design a custom runtime to remove the queues' strict transaction ordering requirements.
 This would allow full nodes to implement different strategies on transaction propagation and block inclusion.

 provides parameters to build a dependency graph of transactions.

-signed transaction needs to contain a nonce, which is incremented by 1 every time a new transaction
+Every signed transaction needs to contain a nonce, which is incremented by 1 every time a new transaction is made.

 nonce = 1.